rivques/rivques.github.io/content/high-school-engineering/engineering-4/Eng-4-Code-Notebook.md

 ### Reflection
 This went really smoothly.
 The one small hitch was that I forgot to put a `sleep()` in the main loop to begin with, so the accelerations were logged at max speed.
 I added a half-second sleep and everything was fine.
 ## Crash avoidance part 2
 This is the second assignment in the crash avoidance series.
-We added an LED to indicate when the board was dangerously tilted and a battery so the board could be carried around.
+I added an LED to indicate when the board was dangerously tilted and a battery so the board could be carried around.
 ### Media
 ![A GIF of the LED lighting as I turn the board around.](/docs/eng-4/crash2.gif "The danger LED illuminating.")
 ### Wiring